 As for this site inspiration and my poetic hero,

-This was after having soundly dismissed Dickinson when introduced about a million years ago in a post-lunch high school Lit course.
+This interest (obsession) came after having soundly dismissed Dickinson when introduced about a million years ago in a post-lunch high school Lit course.

-Ever since, my studies of Emily have been my own personal creative exercises after work.
+Ever since, my studies of Emily have been my own personal creative exercises.
 The sheer depth of her craft—like how she manages pinpoint accuracy in word selection, yet still gives volumes of interpretation for any single poem—still simply amazes.

 I’ll say it: She is unmatched.—Bring on the pitchforks

-Equally as intriguing is the story of her life—mostly because we know so little of it.
-Conjecture in all realms abounds to this day, and arguments about her first person narration as /of course it’s biographical/sort of biographical/totally not biographical/how dare you/ pound the walls in endless classrooms.
+Equally as intriguing is the story of her life—mostly because we somehow know so much and yet so little of it at once.
+Conjecture in all realms abounds to this day, and arguments about her first person narration as /of course it’s autobiographical/sort of autobiographical/totally not autobiographical/how dare you/ pound the walls in endless classrooms.

 When I returned for grad school, I pushed my Dickinson research into project after project, and ultimately, into a final thesis of historical fiction chronicling her journey.
-My current creative world is in fleshing out the thesis to full-fledged book form.
+My current creative labor of love (monster task) is in fleshing out the thesis to full-fledged book form.